NAMlab/deepCRE_reimplemented/readme.md

 pip install .
 ```

-To install the DeepCRE framework, clone the repository from GitHub to a directory of your choice:
+To install the deepCRE, clone the repository from GitHub to a directory of your choice:

 ```bash
 git clone https://github.com/NAMlab/deepCRE_reimplemented.git